September Newsletter

 Updates for National History Day in Indiana

 We have a few important updates and reminders for National History Day in Indiana participants and educators.
-Please review the following information to ensure you’re up to date with our latest announcements.
+Please review the following information to ensure you’re up to date with the latest announcements.

 Start of Year Information – Last month the Indiana History Center made available their start of year information, which included information about the regional contests, classroom visits, and contest updates.